 If your major is in Business (Accounting, Finance, International Business, or Marketing):

 The Management minor provides you with an opportunity to further develop your knowledge and skills in an area that many consider to be the most challenging part of running a business: managing its people.
-In addition to BUSN 301 Management, already required in the business core, you’ll take BUSN 405 Human Resource Management and three management electives.
+In addition to BNMG 301 Management, already required in the business core, you'll take BNMG 405 Human Resource Management and three management electives.

 If your major is not in Business: